What the Financial Times says about the GSGI:

 Schools are never rubbished but, again, described so that parents can read between the lines to determine the best one for their child.
 If there are tremors under the surface, we offer possible pointed questions, give information as to how other parents have coped, or suggest tutoring required to make up for inferior class work or teachers.
 The important thing is that parents be able to plan for their children's education as well as possible, even if that means there are no good local options in that country and the parent must turn to home schooling or boarding school.

-The Good Schools Guide International is a book for Western parents, about schools all over the world in a jumble of cultures.
+The Good Schools Guide International is a guide for English-speaking parents, about schools all over the world in a jumble of cultures.
 We point out differences in these new places and prepare parents for some of the culture shock.

 Writers write full reviews on schools with broad acclaim (and the occasional caveat) from parents.
 If a school is simply listed with a short summary, but not covered with a full review, it may be that we just haven’t found enough parents to give it the thumbs–up yet: we welcome all comments and opinions.